vegardhw/www/docs/guides/macos/basic-config.md

 ## Other settings

 Keyboard navigation is another handy feature that should be 'on' by default.
-Why would you not use 'tab' to move around in a dialog window?
+Why would you not prefer the option to use 'tab' to move around in a dialog window?

 ![1716882880205](image/initial-config/1716882880205.png)